Botulinum Toxin: Medical/Non-Aesthetic

 Certification in botulinum toxin: medical/non-aesthetic authorizes a registrant to perform injections of botulinum toxin for the following: temporomandibular joint (TMJ) syndrome, headaches, migraines, and hyperhidrosis.
 Once certified, registrants may only perform these specified aspects of practice.

-A naturopathic physician certified in botulinum toxin: medical/non-aesthetic is not permitted to delegate those acts to any other person, or give an order to any other person to perform the injections on their behalf.
-It is professional misconduct to delegate these injection procedures or to direct another person to perform them.
+A naturopathic physician certified in botulinum toxin: medical/non-aesthetic is not permitted to delegate those acts to any other person.
+It is professional misconduct to delegate these injection procedures.

 Registrants must only use botulinum toxin substances that are approved by Health Canada and are included in the pharmacopeia of naturopathic physicians with Prescriptive Authority.

 Naturopathic physicians who provide injections of botulinum toxin are required to complete CNPBC approved education and training prior to performing such procedures, including certification in Prescriptive Authority, and must maintain currency in the practice.

 In order to apply for certification in botulinum toxin: medical/non-aesthetic, naturopathic physicians must: